 This page contains information related to Spark 1.6, which is included with CDH.
-For information about the separately available parcel for CDS 2 Powered by Apache Spark, see the documentation for CDS 2.
+For information about the separately available parcel for Cloudera Distribution of Apache Spark 2, see the documentation for Cloudera Distribution of Apache Spark 2.

 Unsupported Features